sankage/our-boxen/README.md

 ## Binary packages

-We support binary packaging for everything in Homebrew, RBEnv, and NVM.
+We support binary packaging for everything in Homebrew, RBEnv, and nodenv.
 See `config/boxen.rb` for the environment variables to define.

 ## Sharing Boxen Modules